ptrgags/tower-tilings/logbook.md

 file, though there's still some debugging.
 The glTF validator says there are normals that are not unit length or have NaNs.
 I have some debugging to do this weekend then.

+## 2022-06-10 Fix one bug, find another

+Today I figured out the NaN problem (I was packing vectors as f64 when it should be f32), but now the position min/max is off.
+Also, when I view the results in a glTF viewer, everything is squashed like a pancake instead of being a tower shape.